 If you are planning time away from the University during the semester (e.g., for a research trip or invited talk) this must be approved by your line manager, and it should not affect your teaching commitments.
 Staff typically ensure cover with academic colleagues on a reciprocal basis before seeking approval to miss a lecture slot.
 If, due to illness or any other reason, you are not available for your scheduled teaching, you must alert the School Teaching Office immediately so that the students are kept fully informed.
 All absences (business, annual leave, etc) must be recorded by the individual and then approved through CoreHR by your line manager.
-Any sickness absence should also be reported to your line manager.
-Academic absences may be reported to HR (eng-extendedworkforcehr@glasgow.ac.uk ac.uk) for capture on Core.'
+Academic absences may be reported to HR (eng-extendedworkforce-hr@ glasgow.ac.uk ac.uk) for capture on Core.